ksdmitrieva/electrolint/README.md

 ## Structure

-The plugin uses the VSCode Language Server Protocol (LSP) and is built on top of [lsp-sample](https://github.com/microsoft/vscode-extension-samples/tree/master/lsp-sample).
+The plugin uses the VS Code Language Server Protocol (LSP) and is built on top of [lsp-sample](https://github.com/microsoft/vscode-extension-samples/tree/master/lsp-sample).

 ```
 .